sdvickers98/picoCTF-2019-Walkthrough/cryptography/#5 - Flags.md

 If you don't want to find out for yourself, here's a hint.
 <details>
   <summary>Hint:</summary>
   These are International Maritime Signal Flags.
-Each one represents a letter or number, and you can use the [Wikipedia](https://en.wikipedia.org/wiki/International_maritime_signal_flags) page to decipher the message.
+Each one represents a letter or number, and you can use the <a href="https://en.wikipedia.org/wiki/International_maritime_signal_flags">Wikipedia</a> page to decipher the message.
 </details>

 And for you lazy folks out there, here ya go.